 - listening to local people, using our combined knowledge to design effective and sustainable projects and then having their backs till the job’s done.
 It’s about respect, knowing what you’re doing and commitment.
 There are no ready-made solutions

-- by working on projects based on education and training rather than providing services, we building communities rather than focus on one area.
+- by working on projects based on education and training rather than providing services, we build our communities rather than focus on one area.

 - Our focus on sustainability - MESCH teaches people to work smarter, producing sustainable change – not dependency, not handouts.